britco/stonewall/README.md

 	...

 Template:

 	...
 	<input type="text" name="first_name" data-value="user.first_name">
 	...

-Then, Stonewall will tie into the rivets `value` binding, and validate an attribute whenever it changes.
+That's all you have to do.
+Stonewall will modify the rivets `value` binding to validate the property on change, and if it passes, proceed to set the value.
+And **also** a full validation will occur before the parent form is submitted.

 ## Built in rules